Comments

 Jim Wilson appeared for 10

-years as host of PBS' The Victory Garden
+years as co-host of the PBS' television series, The Victory Garden

 and